felix-hilden/tekore/docs/advanced.rst

 which creates a new session for each request.
 :class:`SingletonSender` is also available.
 As the name implies, it uses a global session for all its instances and requests.
-:class:`ReusingSender` creates a session per instance.
+:class:`PersistentSender` creates a session per instance.

 Caching
 -------